Preparing for Your Procedure

 Do not eat or drink anything after midnight prior to the scheduled procedure.
 This includes: no water, no gum, no hard candy/mints.

-Consult your doctor if you are taking medication for heart, diabetes, blood pressure or respiratory problems.
+Consult your doctor if you are taking medication for heart, diabetes, blood thinners or respiratory problems.
 Remember to bring a list of all medications you are taking to the Surgery Center on the day of your procedure.
 If applicable, bring your emergency inhalers and migraine medications.

 Symptoms of Illness